Globalization Leads to Existential Systemic Fragility

 The problem gets worse as each of these systems become replaced by more efficient globalized versions with longer supply chains: see modern factory farming, industrial agriculture, modern manufacturing, and so on.
 If the power goes out, a lot more turns off than just the lights.

 So efficiency chasing, especially in the limit, transforms a risk of systemic collapse and need to rebuild into a potential existential risk.
-One of my best candidates for the great filter is systemic collapse following full industrialization where all locally self-replicable life, including intelligence, is replaced by industry.
-Such a collapse would be total and unrecoverable, and has a good shot at being nearly inevitable.
+One of my best candidates for the great filter is systemic collapse following full industrialization where all locally self-replicable life and its prerequisites, possibly including intelligence, is replaced by industry.
+Such a collapse would be total and unrecoverable, and has a good shot at being inevitable under most organizational regimes.

 A competent government would monitor the situation and provide incentives or develop technology that increased robustness in the the more fragile and interdependent parts of the necessary economy.
 Maybe even add a bit of hormetic entropy to the system to naturally stimulate robustness.